micropython/micropython/docs/wipy/general.rst

 made during safe boot is not persistent, meaning that after the next normal reset, the latest firmware will run again.

-The heart beat LED
+The heartbeat LED
 ------------------

-By default the heart beat LED flashes once every 4s to signal that the system is alive.
+By default the heartbeat LED flashes once every 4s to signal that the system is alive.
 This can be overridden through the :mod:`wipy` module::

-   import wipy
+   >>> import wipy
-   wipy.heartbeat(False)
+   >>> wipy.heartbeat(False)

 There are currently 2 kinds of errors that you might see:

-1. If the heart beat LED flashes quickly, then a Python script(eg ``main.py``) has an error.
+1. If the heartbeat LED flashes quickly, then a Python script(eg ``main.py``) has an error.
 Use the REPL to debug it.
-2. If the heart beat LED stays on, then there was a hard fault, you cannot recover from this, the only way out is to press the reset switch.
+2. If the heartbeat LED stays on, then there was a hard fault, you cannot recover from this, the only way out is to press the reset switch.